Cybrarist/InstantLand/README.md

 ![FreePalestine](./extra/palestine.png)

 # Instant Land
-Instant Land is a price tracker across multiple shopping websites simultaneously, and get notified when an item reaches the price you desire, so you don't have to keep checking shop stores for price changes.
+Instant Land is a simple marketing/website building tool, to create landing pages and campaigns.

+You can design your landing pages from scratch using highly customizable GrapeJs editor or copy code from any website you like and implement it within minutes.

 # Documentation